k8-proxy/k8-proxy-documentation/docs/products/gw cloud sdk/zip_scenarios.md

 All files are processed and the response returns a ZipFile with the sanitized files inside

 - ### Scenario-2 (Status 207)
-In this scenario the Zip file is processed, however some of the files inside it could not be processed.
-Nevertheless the response will return a Zip file with the sanitized files plus an `ErrorReport.html` for each file that could not be rebuilded.
+In this scenario the Zip file is processed, however some of the files inside could not be processed.
+Nevertheless the response will return a Zip file with the sanitized files plus an `ErrorReport.html` for each file that could not be rebuild.

 Example of the output from the `ErrorReport.html` is: